flavioelavin-coder/flavioelavin-coder/README.md

 <Br>
 <hr>
 <Br>
-<h1>Some of my Projects! 🎨</h1>
+<h1>Some of my Projects! </h1>
 <Br>

 [![ReadMe Card](https://github.com/flavioelavin-coder/Proyecto-Sprint-7.git)]

-<h1>About Me! 😎</h1>
+<h1>About Me </h1>

-👋 Hi, I'm Flavio Lavín, a data analyst in training passionate about finding patterns that turn information into smart decisions.
+Hi, I'm Flavio Lavín, a data analyst in training passionate about finding patterns that turn information into smart decisions.
 I work with Python, SQL, Power BI, and Tableau, creating dashboards and analytical models based on real-world data.
 Currently growing as a Junior Data Analyst, combining my analytical mindset with creativity and a drive for innovation.